SynthPix: A lightspeed PIV image generator

-\begin{remark} Including the projection model for the case of non-orthogonal configurations \cite{lecordier2004europiv,szeliski2022computer} is inconsequential in terms of generation speed and we defer it to a future release, together with the option to simulate the limited fill ratio of a \gls*{ccd} \cite[Equations 5 and 6]{lecordier2004europiv}. \end{remark}
+\begin{remark} The current version assumes an orthogonal imaging geometry and a simplified sensor model.
+In particular, we do not yet model non-orthogonal projection effects \cite{lecordier2004europiv} or detector-specific sampling properties such as finite pixel fill factor.
+We note that such effects depend on the sensing technology and imaging hardware, and should therefore not be interpreted as uniformly applying across camera types: for example, CCD- and CMOS-based \reviewerFour{systems differ} in the extent to which these effects are relevant in practice.
+These imaging- and sensor-modeling extensions are deferred to future releases. \end{remark}

-Finally, Synthpix-generated images are optionally adjusted according to a user-specified intensity histogram.
+Finally, SynthPix-generated images are optionally adjusted according to a user-specified intensity histogram.

-\paragraph{Sampling the particles} For the first set of images, we first sample a number of particles that is equivalent to the maximum numbers of particles per pixel \texttt{ppp} from the configured range, and then we sample the positions of $H\times W\times \texttt{ppp}$ particles in the image view.
-We then sample the actual \texttt{ppp} uniformly at random from the configured range, and mask the particles in excess by setting their intensity to zero For the second image, we move the particles according to the mapping $(x, y) \mapsto (x + u(x, y), y + v(x, y))$, where $(x, y)$ are the particles coordinates and $(u(\cdot, \cdot), v(\cdot, \cdot))$ are the flow field coordinates; see \cref{fig:cover}.
+\paragraph{Sampling the particles} For the first image, we allocate particles according to the maximum configured particles-per-pixel value \texttt{ppp\_max} and sample positions for $H\times W\times \texttt{ppp\_max}$ candidate particles over the image domain.
+We then sample the actual \texttt{ppp} uniformly from the configured range and mask the excess particles by setting their intensities to zero.
+For the second image, we move the particles according to the mapping $(x, y) \mapsto (x + u(x, y), y + v(x, y))$, where $(x, y)$ are the particle coordinates and $(u(\cdot, \cdot), v(\cdot, \cdot))$ are the flow field coordinates; see \cref{fig:cover}.

-\paragraph{Considerations on the aggregation of the particles contributions} We sum the contribution of all the particles to obtain the resulting image.
-This superposition is commonly adopted in the literature, and relies on the assumption that the number of particles per pixel \texttt{ppp} is low but also on the absence of interference phenomena \cite{lecordier2004europiv}.
-We believe a future extension of SynthPix should introduce summation in the spectral domain to model these effects as well.
+\paragraph{Considerations on the aggregation of the particle contributions} We sum the contributions of all the particles to obtain the resulting image.
+This superposition is commonly adopted in the literature, and relies both on a low number of particles per pixel (\texttt{ppp}) and on the absence of interference phenomena \cite{lecordier2004europiv}.
+Modeling these effects represents a meaningful extension of SynthPix and will be part of a future release.
 In the current version, to mitigate this, we allow the user to select a probability of hiding a particle from each image.
-That is, particles in the first image may not appear in the second, and vice-versa.
+That is, a particle may be rendered in the first image but not in the second, and vice versa.
 To exploit parallelism on accelerators with JAX, we keep the number of particles constant by setting the intensity of the hidden particles to zero.